Yorker: flat, predictable

 How does Yorker's cost compare to Datadog Synthetics?

-Yorker is a flat $29.99/month with consumption pricing above the included allowance — pricing is fully published at /pricing.
+Yorker is a flat $29.99/month with consumption pricing above the included allowance, and pricing is fully published at /pricing.
 Datadog Synthetics is billed per test run (on-demand ~$12/1,000 API runs, ~$18/1,000 browser runs) and typically rolls into a larger enterprise contract.
 For teams running more than a handful of checks daily, Datadog's synthetic line item often represents 8–15% of the total contract, far exceeding $29.99/month.

 Does Yorker send data to Datadog or require a Datadog account?